 If you discover an error on Form W-2 after you issue it to your employee but before you send it to the SSA, check the "Void" box at the top of the incorrect Form W-2 on Copy A. Prepare a new Form W-2 with the correct information, and send Copy A to the SSA.
 Write "CORRECTED" on the employee's new copies (B, C, and 2), and furnish them to the employee.
 If the "Void" Form W-2 is on a page with a correct Form W-2, send the entire page to the SSA.
 The "Void" form will not be processed.
 Do not write "CORRECTED" on Copy A of Form W-2.

-If you are making an adjustment in 2007 to correct social security and Medicare taxes for a prior year, you must file Form 941c, Supporting Statement To Correct Information, with your Form 941, Form 943, or Form 944 in the return period that you find the error, and issue the employee a Form W-2c for the prior year.
+After December 31, 2008, if you are making a correction for a previously filed Form 941, Form 943, or Form 944, use Form 941-X, Adjusted Employer's QUARTERLY Federal Tax Return or Claim for Refund, Form 943-X, Adjusted Employer's ANNUAL Federal Tax Return for Agricultural Employees or Claim for Refund, or Form 944-X, Adjusted Employer's ANNUAL Federal Tax Return or Claim for Refund, for the return period in which you found the error.
+See the Instructions for Form 941-X for more details.
+Issue the employee a Form W-2c if the error discovered was for the prior year.
 If you are correcting social security or Medicare wages or tips, also file the entire Copy A page of Form W-2c and Form W-3c with the SSA to correct the social security records and any other items on the original Form W-2 (or previously filed Form W-2c) that were in error.

 Incorrect address on employee's Form W-2.
-If you filed a Form W-2 with the SSA showing an incorrect address for the employee but all other information on Form W-2 is correct, do not file Form W-2c with the SSA merely to correct the address.

-However, if the address was incorrect on the Form W-2 furnished to the employee, you must do one of the following:
+If you filed a Form W-2 with the SSA showing an incorrect address for the employee but all other information on the Form W-2 is correct, do not file Form W-2c with the SSA merely to correct the address.
+However, if the address was incorrect on the Form W-2 furnished to the employee, you must do one of the following.

-Issue a new, corrected Form W-2 to the employee, including the new address.
+• Issue a new, corrected Form W-2 to the employee, including the new address.
 Indicate "REISSUED STATEMENT" on the new copies.
-Do not send Copy A to the SSA.
+Do not send copy A to the SSA.

-Issue a Form W-2c to the employee showing the correct address in box f and all other correct information.
-Do not send Copy A to the SSA.
+• Issue a Form W-2c to the employee showing the correct address in box i and all other correct information.
+Do not send copy A to the SSA.

-Mail the Form W-2 with the incorrect address to the employee in an envelope showing the correct address or otherwise deliver it to the employee.
+• Reissue a Form W-2 with the incorrect address to the employee in an envelope showing the correct address or otherwise deliver it to the employee.